← Guides

 Temp range2124°CFlocculationlowFlavour profileNeutral, clean, dry, crisp

-WLP715 is White Labs's classic Champagne strain and a neutral, reliable choice for traditional meads where the honey's own character should be the star.
-It ferments to a very dry finish (70–90% attenuation), tolerates up to 17% ABV, and produces minimal esters or flavour compounds of its own.
-Low flocculation means it stays in suspension — positive for sparkling mead (less sediment after secondary carbonation) but requires fining if you want a clear still mead.
-The narrow recommended temperature range (21–24°C) is somewhat warmer than ideal for many traditional meadmakers; if fermenting cooler, fermentation may be sluggish.
-Source: White Labs Catalog 2025.
+WLP715 is White Labs's classic Champagne strain is neautral and ferments to a very dry finish (70–90% attenuation), tolerates up to 17% ABV, and produces minimal esters or flavour compounds of its own.
+Low flocculation means it stays in suspension, which is positive for sparkling mead as there will be less sediment after secondary carbonation.
+It will require fining if you want a clear still mead.
+The narrow recommended temperature range (21–24°C) is somewhat narrow and if breached, fermentation may be sluggish.

 Use in calculator →